creachadair/chirp/spec.md

 ## Packet Format

-A packet is an array of bytes.
+A packet is an array of bytes with the following structure:

 | Offset | Bytes | Description                     |
 |--------|-------|---------------------------------|